CelineChiLamNg/spaceship_prediction/README.md

  14th column is the target.

 ## Technology Used <br>
-1. Python
+1. python
-2. Pandas
+2. pandas
-3. Matplotlib
+3. matplotlib
-4. Seaborn
+4. seaborn
-5.
+5. scikit-learn
+6. xgboost
+7. lightgbm
+8. optuna
+9. SHAP

+## Approach and Methodology

 ## Results <br>
 The features listed both on feature importance and SHAP are congruent with